research

 A Global Historical Perspective, 1800-2100

-N. Bharti, A. Gethin, T. Jenmana, Z. Mo, T. Piketty, and L. Yang (July, 2025)
+N. Bharti, A. Gethin, T. Jenmana, Z. Mo, T. Piketty, and L. Yang (March, 2026)

 Age-adjusted public education and health expenditure

-Abstract: This paper constructs a new global historical database on public expenditure and revenue and their components—particularly education and health expenditure covering all world regions over the 1800-2025 period.
-We document a large rise of human capital expenditure (as % of GDP) in all parts of the world in the long run, but with enormous and persistent inequality between regions.
-Public education expenditure per school-age individual in Sub-Saharan Africa is about 3% of the level observed in Europe and North America in 2025 in PPP terms (versus 6% in 1980 and 4% in 1950).
-We also find a large impact of human capital expenditure on productivity growth over the 1800-2025 period, especially for public education and for poor countries.
-Estimated returns using our macro-historical database are around 10% or more, in line with micro studies.
-Finally, we present simulations based on alternative human capital expenditure trajectories over the 2025-2100 period.
-In particular, we analyze the conditions under which convergence in human capital expenditure could lead to global productivity convergence by 2100 (around 100€ per hour in all regions in our benchmark scenario).
+Abstract: This paper constructs a new database on public expenditure and revenue and their components, particularly education and health expenditure, covering all world regions over the 1800–2025 period.
+Human capital expenditure has grown substantially, but with large and persistent inequalities.
+Public education expenditure per school-age individual in Sub-Saharan Africa is about 3% of the level observed in Europe and North America in 2025 at purchasing power parity, compared to 6% in 1980 and 4% in 1950.
+Human capital expenditure strongly correlates with productivity growth, especially for public education and in poor countries.
+Estimated returns from our macro-historical database are around 10%, in line with micro studies.
+Finally, we present simulations based on illustrative human capital expenditure trajectories over the 2025–2100 period.
+In particular, we analyze the conditions under which convergence in human capital expenditure could lead to global productivity convergence by 2100.

-Download the working paper (pdf)
+Download the paper (publication)(working paper version)

 Download the presentation slides (pdf)